What Commercial Auto Insurance Is Required in Wisconsin?

 Wisconsin Commercial Auto Insurance Enforcement and Penalties

 Wisconsin verifies insurance compliance during traffic stops, accident investigations and other lawful police encounters, but Statute 344.65(3) prohibits officers from stopping a vehicle solely to check for insurance.
-Officers can still cite violations found during stops conducted for other reasons.
+Violations found during stops made for other reasons can still result in a citation.

 Covered but no proof on hand